Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Age.
 About half of testicular cancers occur in men in their 20s and 30s.
 But it can occur at any age.

-Doctors recommend that men do the exam during or right after taking a shower.
+Healthcare providers advise that men do the exam during or right after taking a shower.
 This is because your scrotal skin is softer and more relaxed at this time.
 This makes it easier to feel any changes.

 Follow these steps to do a self-exam: